Childhood Obesity and Weight Problems

 Children grow at different rates at different times, so it is not always easy to tell if a child is overweight.
 Body mass index (BMI) uses height and weight measurements to estimate how much body fat a child has.
 However, while BMI is usually a good indicator, it is NOT a perfect measure of body fat and can even be misleading at times when children are experiencing periods of rapid growth.

-If your child registers a high BMI-for-age measurement, your health care provider may need to perform further assessments and screenings to determine if excess fat is a problem.
+If your child registers a high BMI-for-age measurement, your doctor may need to perform further assessments and screenings to determine if excess fat is a problem.

 Understanding how children become overweight in the first place is an important step toward breaking the cycle.
 Most cases of childhood obesity are caused by eating too much and exercising too little.
 Children need enough food to support healthy growth and development.
-But when they take in more calories than they burn throughout the day, the result is weight gain.
+But when they take in more calories than they burn throughout the day, it can result in weight gain.